 You can refer this article.
-It contains a very good article on how to use Digital-Twin.
+It contains a very good article on how to use this technology.

 Digital twin market

-The digital twin market is increasing in size.
+The market of this technology is increasing in size.

 Statistics say there will be billions of things represented by digital twins, a dynamic software model of a physical thing or system, within the coming few years.

 These digital versions of the physical world will lead to collaboration opportunities among data scientists whose jobs are to understand.

 What data tells us about operations and physical world product experts(Developers and engineers).